top of page

 Saying goodbye to your wedding dress can be tough.
 Some brides choose to donate or sell their gown, while others might get it repurposed into a cocktail dress or some lingerie.
 Many, though, want to simply hold on to that dress that represents so much love and happiness.
 Whatever you choose, it’s crucial to get it professionally cleaned.

 You can even take it a step further and go for wedding dress preservation.
 This is a special cleaning and packaging process that ensures your frock will look as good as new for years to come.
-Once the dress is properly cleaned, any marks are removed, and make sure its then housed in an acid-free box with special tissue to support all the folds.
+Once the dress is properly cleaned, any marks are removed, and make sure it's then housed in an acid-free box with special tissue to support all the folds.

 Think of it as putting your dress in a time capsule, ready for when you fancy trying it on again in 30 years and can't quite get it zipped up.